sa-ne/openshift4-vmware-upi/README.md

 ## Noted VMware UPI Installation Issues

+These issues are how deprecated for OCP 4.3.
+Latency Sensitivity is now optional and not set during installation.

-* The RHCOS OVA has `ddb.virtualHWVersion = "6"`.
+* ~~The RHCOS OVA has `ddb.virtualHWVersion = "6"`.
 This will cause issues in later versions of VMware.
-The installation playbooks set this value to 14.
+The installation playbooks set this value to 14.~~
-* Installation documents call for the `Latency Sensitivity` parameter to be set to `High` on each VM.
-The second order effect of this setting is that CPU/Memory allocation must be reserved up front, potentially limiting deployment options on smaller clusters.
+* ~~Installation documents call for the `Latency Sensitivity` parameter to be set to `High` on each VM.
+The second order effect of this setting is that CPU/Memory allocation must be reserved up front, potentially limiting deployment options on smaller clusters.~~

 # Installing

-Please read through the [Installing on vSphere](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.1/html-single/installing/index#installing-on-vsphere) installation documentation before proceeding.
+Please read through the [Installing on vSphere](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.3/html-single/installing_on_vsphere/index) installation documentation before proceeding.

 ## Clone this Repository